• How To Improve Your Business Cash Flow

 Firstly we have an article which explains 10 steps that you can take to increase cash flow.

-Secondly, if you are looking for a cash injection into your business, please see our guide to invoice finance, which explains how these working capital financing products can dramatically improve the cash position of your company.
+Secondly, if you are looking for a cash injection into your business, you can use invoice finance to release the money that's tied up in your unpaid invoices.
+Also, please see our guide to invoice finance, which explains how these working capital financing products work to dramatically improve the cash position of your company.

 To see the details of how the funding generated by factoring affects your company's cash flow forecast, see this example: The Effect Of Factoring On A Cash Flow Forecast.